kohakuma4m/AdventOfCode_2022/README.md

 # To format code with rustfmt, use
   - `cargo fmt`

-# To validate solutions with against test file, use
+# To validate solutions against test files, use
   - `cargo test [dayXX]`

 # WARNING